 In order to be elected, any candidate must receive a simple majority (over 50%) of the votes cast in the election for the respective position.

-Should no candidate receive a majority in the election, a runoff election shall be held at the WG Closing Plenary meeting.
+Should no candidate receive a majority in the election, a runoff election shall be held.
 The process shall be similar to the initial election, except that:

 New nominations shall not be permitted.